anidaduharkic/Inviguard-issues/README.md

 That page contains:

 * Option to search for the orders
-* List of the orders and its status
+* List of the orders
 * Order details, update or cancellation of it
 * Box to create a new order